DevAloshe/BlockChain-Based-Document-Verfication-With-IPFS/README.md

 - Node.js and npm installed on your system
 - MetaMask Wallet
-- IPFS client (Currently not working due ipfs server error)
+- IPFS API (key and secret) you can get it from infura.io

 ## Installation